OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Curation with

-\textbf{Manual Annotation.} We manually annotated a sample of QAs across all countries.
-QAs were rated for clarity on a five-point Likert scale, except True/False answers, which used a three-point scale.
+\textbf{Manual annotation:} We manually annotated a large portion of the test-set QAs across all countries.
+QAs were rated for clarity on a five-point Likert scale, except T/F answers, which used a three-point scale.
 Annotators provided justifications for low scores.
-Rationales were also evaluated along two combined dimensions: (\textit{i}) clarity \& informativeness, and (\textit{ii}) plausibility \& faithfulness \citep{wang_evaluating_2023,huang_chain_2023,agarwal_faithfulness_2024,kmainasi2025memeintel}.
-Annotation was conducted by native Arabic speakers using a dedicated interface, designed guidelines and expert supervision, with continuous quality checks.
-In total, 3,000 samples from six countries were annotated, yielding $\sim$24K annotations ($3,000 \times 4$ QAs $\times 2$ annotators).
+Rationales were also evaluated along two combined dimensions: (\textit{i}) clarity \& informativeness, and (\textit{ii}) plausibility \& faithfulness \citep{wang_evaluating_2023,huang_chain_2023,agarwal2024faithfulness}.
+Annotation was conducted by native Arabic speakers using a dedicated web interface, guidelines, and expert supervision, with quality checks.
+The detailed annotation guidelines are provided in Appendix~\ref{app_section_annotation_guidelines}.
+In total, 26,473 samples from 14 countries were annotated, yielding $\sim$212K annotations ($26,473 \times 4$ QAs $\times 2$ annotators).

-\textbf{LLM-based Annotation.} We further employed Gemini-2.5-Pro and Llama-4-Scout-17B-16E-Instruct to replicate the human annotation tasks.
-Using the same guidelines and inputs (image $I$ and description $d(I)$), the models generated annotations for 34,930 samples (complete test split) across all 18 countries.

-\textbf{Annotation Agreement} All QA evaluation metrics were rated on Likert scales, with the average of two annotators reported per item.
+\textbf{Annotation agreement:} All QA evaluation metrics were rated on Likert scales, with the average of two annotators reported per item.
 To measure \textit{inter-annotator} agreement on ordinal scales, we used the $r^*_{wg(j)}$ index \citep{james1984estimating}.
-In Table~\ref{tab:qa_annotation_quality} (Appendix \ref{sec-app:agreement}), we reports both the human- and LLM-based annotators across open-ended, MCQ, and T/F types (LLMs evaluated on 18 and human on 6 countries).
-Our results show near-perfect agreement in answer consistency for T/F questions (LLMs: 0.97, humans: 0.99).
-MCQ scores are also very strong (LLMs: 0.87, humans: 0.95), while open-ended responses are slightly lower.
-The $r^*_{wg(j)}$ scores for answer quality in open-ended questions are 0.78 and 0.95 for LLMs and humans, respectively.
-Table~\ref{tab:qa_annotation_quality} also reports the scores for question quality and rationales in both Likert scale and $r^*_{wg(j)}$ indices.
-These results confirm strong annotation consistency and high-quality QA pairs and rationales.
+In Table~\ref{tab:qa_annotation_quality} (Appendix \ref{sec-app:agreement}), we report both the human and LLM-based annotation agreement across open-ended, MCQ, and T/F types (LLMs evaluated on 18 and human on 14 countries).
+Our results show near-perfect agreement in answer consistency for T/F questions (LLMs: 0.97, humans: 0.93).
+MCQ scores are also very strong (LLMs: 0.87, humans: 0.96).
+The $r^*_{wg(j)}$ scores for answer quality in open-ended questions are 0.79 and 0.95 for LLMs and humans, respectively.

+\textbf{LLM-based annotation:} We further employed Gemini-2.5-Pro~\citep{team2023gemini} and Llama-4-Scout-17B-16E-Instruct\footnote{\url{https://huggingface.co/meta-llama/Llama-4-Scout-17B-16E-Instruct}} to complement the human annotation tasks~\citep{zheng2023judging}.
+Using the same guidelines and inputs (image and description), the models generated annotations for the complete test split.